Exercise and cholesterol are closely linked.

 Homocysteine is a normal breakdown product of protein metabolism; exercise and cholesterol is only one of many factors.

-New evidence is suggesting that this substance, produced from the digestion of protein in meat, may be even more important predictor of blood vessel disease than cholesterol.
+New evidence is suggesting that this substance, produced from the digestion of protein in meat, may be an even more important predictor of blood vessel disease than cholesterol.

 Remember too, that vital new research, on 52 000 people with raised cholesterol, published in a top medical journal states convincingly that there is absolutely no proven benefit from taken Statins, unless you have a history of cardiovascular disease.
 It won't add one day to your lifespan.